cloudfoundry/docs-bosh/content/cli-v2.md

 - `bosh finalize-release release.tgz [--force] [--version=ver] [--dir=dir]`

-    Records contents of a release tarball as a final release with an optionally given version.
+    Records contents of a release tarball in the release repository as a final release with an optionally given version.
 Once `.final_builds` and `releases` directories are updated, it's strongly recommended to commit your changes to version control.

     Typically this command is used as a final step in the CI pipeline to save the final artifact once it passed appropriate tests.